matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

 You can see that from `BuildRuntime` we are calling the `Build` function defined previously.
 We then generate a new container that starts from `amazoncorretto:21.0.1-alpine3.18` and mounts the application `jar` found in the container returned by build.

 So far we've only done `Build`, `BuildRuntime` and `Test`.
-But we also want to run integration tests and have everything integrated into Dagger.
+But we also want to run end to end tests and have everything integrated into Dagger.
 To do this we need a way to run the service and a MySQL server.
 Well, we are in luck.
 Dagger has native support for `Services`.
 With Dagger, we can define a container as a service and then use the `dagger up` command to start the service and its dependencies.
 All we have to do is write functions that return the `*Service` type:
 ```go
 func (m *GradleService) Service(ctx context.Context, sqlInitDB *File) *Service {
 	runtime := m.BuildRuntime(ctx)